TheMntnKing/ai-mafia-league/docs/04_player_agent.md

 - Speeches heard (who said what, in order)
 - Nominations and votes
 - Deaths (no role information)
-- Own past reasoning and decisions
+- Own night action decisions (last investigation/kill with brief reasoning)
 - Role-specific private info (partner identity for Mafia, investigation results for Detective)

 **When memory updates:** Only when player is called to act.
 Between turns, engine accumulates events.
 On player's turn, they receive all new events, process them, reason, and produce action—all in one LLM call.